sharmaanuj334/DSA/README.md

 # DSA
-This is the repo containing some important DSA questions solutions majorly from leetcode
+This is the repo contains some important DSA questions solutions majorly from leetcode